harshithtunuguntla/harshithtunuguntla/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Web Development and Machine Learning Projects
+- 🔭 I’m currently working on Backend Development and Machine Learning Projects
-- 🌱 I’m currently learning front end frame-worsk (not decided yet 😅)
+- 🌱 I’m currently trying to learn a front end frame-work (not decided to work on which one yet 😅)
-- 👯 I’m looking to collaborate on projects related to Full Stack development and Machine Learning
+- 👯 Happy to collaborate on projects related to Full Stack development and Machine Learning
 - 📫 Reach out to me at harshithtunuguntla@gmail.com or harshith.tunuguntla.19cse@bmu.edu.in

 ### About Me